pupba/Comfy_ForEach/README.md

 - Simulates AWS EventBridge notification.

-- Writes a SUCCESS or FAILED event as a .json log based on is_last.
+- Writes a SUCCESS or FAILED event as a .json log based on is_last. (🔥 Please change it to the region of your **Event Bridge** that you will definitely request.
+And please also grant it from **IAM**.)

 - **Category** : ComfyForEach/AWS